recursivetree/seat-billing/README.md

 # seat-billing
 A billing system for mining/PvE costs for corps/alliances.

-Thanks to denngarr for writing the original plugin.
-(And at the same time, what kind of mess did you create?)
+Thanks to dysath/denngarr for writing the original plugin.
+Development has been taken over by recursivetree from 13.
+February 2022.
+To find the applied changes, please consult the git history.

 ## Quick Installation: